NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

 3. Provide a name and description
 4. Select "Add a README file" and "Choose a license"

-> Note: To decide which open source license you would like to use visit [https://choosealicense.com/](https://choosealicense.com/).
+{% include info.html text="To decide which open source license you would like to use visit [https://choosealicense.com/](https://choosealicense.com/). " %}

 You now need to `push` your local repository to the remote server.
 To do so, follow the commands under "...or push an existing repository from the command line" into your terminal (you need to be in the `my_project` folder when you do this).